reduxframework/docs/docs/configuration/global_arguments.md

 Set whether Redux will display the Import/Export tab at the bottom of the options panel.
 Please note, if the Import / Export feature is used as a field, this tab will not display regardless of the value set to it.

+## templates_path

+Set the path to the [user defined templates](../guides/advanced/panel-templates.md) for the Redux options panel.

 ## transient_time
 **Default**: `60 * MINUTE_IN_SECONDS`